This is a different construction project from the rest in this exhibit.

 The Pitts here is being constructed in Chicago's west suburbs.

-This is a square wing pitts as opposed to the round wing Pitts featured
+This is a square wing Pitts as opposed to the round wing Pitts featured

 in this article.
 This gentleman is a mechanical engineer and is building